 Temperature Control & Maintenance

 All pellet grills are designed to go the distance with dialed-in temperatures over low-and-slow cooks, but these popular manufacturers continually reset the bar in this department.
-You’ll find easy-to-use digital controllers with small temperature increments for precise adjustments, along with Wi-Fi capabilities that let you monitor the grill and food probes via smartphone apps.
+You’ll find easy-to-use digital controllers with small temperature increments for precise adjustments, along with Wi-Fi capabilities that let you monitor the grill and meat probes via smartphone apps.
 Traeger’s higher-end grills take wireless connectivity a step further by enabling you to sync with other smart devices like Google Home and Amazon Alexa.
 As for the controllers themselves, Traeger innovative D2 technology — complete with a variable-speed fan, patented downdraft exhaust, and an industry-first brushless motor — holds an edge over recteq’s PID system.